wattse13/additive-scene-loading-example/README.md

 I developed these scripts to handle scene transitions for a Unity WebGL project that utilizes an additive scene architecture.

-I developed these scripts to handle scene transitions for a Unity WebGL project that utilizes an additive scene architecture

 Please note, that some of these scripts, `GameFlowManager.cs` in particular, have been shortened or may reference scripts that are not present in this repo.
 This was done on purpose to make the example code a bit more concise.